Quran: Prophetic era

 The final verse of the Quran was revealed on the 18th of the Islamic month of Dhu al-Hijjah in the year 10 A.H., a date that roughly corresponds to February or March 632.
 The verse was revealed after the Prophet finished delivering his sermon at Ghadir Khumm.

+According to Islamic tradition, the Quran was revealed to Muhammad in seven different ahruf (meaning letters; however, it could mean dialects, forms, styles or modes).
+Most Islamic scholars agree that these different ahruf are the same Quran revealed in seven different Arabic dialects and that they do not change the meaning of the Quran, the purpose of which was to make the Quran easy for recitation and memorization among the different Arab tribes.
+While Sunni Muslims believe in the seven ahruf, some Shia reject the idea of seven Quranic variants.
+A common misconception is that the seven ahruf and the qira'at are the same.